Best Beginner Telescope Mounts for Astrophotography (2026 Guide)

 Strain Wave Error Profile: Requires fast, active autoguiding cycles (0.5s–1s) to properly flatten rapid periodic variations.

-Hidden Travel Weight: While the head is ultra-light, the necessary carbon tripod, pier extension, and heavy batteries still add up.
+Hidden Travel Weight: While the head is ultra-light, the necessary carbon tripod, and optional counterweights still add up.

 iOptron